 Yeah.
 Just don’t show it to him. they looked at him

-and smiled, ripping the paper off their notepad and handing it to
+and smiled, as they ripped the paper off their notepad and handed

 Ohh-ho-ho.
 Yeah, you got it.
 Rei said with a mischievous